strebl/ldap-auth/README.md

 Fork
 ====

 This is a fork of Cody Covey's ldap-auth package.
-Unfortunately he doesn't develeped the package recently and didn't update the package to Laravel 4.1+ or even Laravel 5.
+Unfortunately he doesn't developed the package recently and didn't update the package to Laravel 4.1+ or even Laravel 5.
 Therefore I decided to fork the package to provide a minimal Laravel 5 support.

 The first release, 2.0, isn't well tested.
 Just be careful!